-If you have just received an email from Companies House asking you to verify your identity, or you have heard that such emails are being sent and want to know if it will happen to you, the first question is whether the email is genuine, and the second is what you actually have to do.
-The answer to the first is usually yes (Companies House has been emailing directors and PSCs systematically during the transition window for identity verification under ECCTA 2023), but the email has also been an attractive target for impersonation scams, and the authentication checks matter.
-The answer to the second is that the email requires you to verify your identity once at Companies House, via the free GOV.UK One Login route or via an Authorised Corporate Service Provider, and then quote the resulting personal code on the company's next confirmation statement.
+An email from Companies House asking you to verify your identity is almost certainly real, but it is also exactly the email a scammer would forge.
+So the two questions to settle, in order, are whether yours is genuine and what it actually requires of you.
+On the first: Companies House has been emailing directors and PSCs systematically during the transition window for identity verification under ECCTA 2023, so a real notice is the likeliest explanation, but impersonation scams have piggybacked on the campaign and the authentication checks matter.
+On the second: you verify your identity once at Companies House, via the free GOV.UK One Login route or via an Authorised Corporate Service Provider, then quote the resulting personal code on your company's next confirmation statement.
+That is the whole job.

 Is This Email Genuine?
 How to Authenticate a Companies House Communication